 Understand Your State's Liquor Laws

 As mentioned above, each state has its own rules and regulations regarding liquor licenses.
 Each state has its own Alcohol Beverage Control (ABC) agency to regulate the sale of alcohol.
-To better understand your state's laws and the process of how to get a liquor license in your state, contact your local ABC agency.
+To better understand your state's laws and the process of getting a liquor license, contact your local ABC agency.

 Some states have quotas to limit the number of locations that can sell alcohol at any given time.
 If this quota is met, it may be difficult for you to get a license immediately.